macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 packages for example about server services, networking, etc.
 Like described in [The Story]({{< relref "/docs/story" >}}) we love the core concepts used in FreeBSD, Gentoo and Funtoo about *knobs*/*USE* in order to customize easily a source-based distribution.
-These concepts will be always core elements also in the future when w will replace Portage itself.
+These concepts will be always core elements also in the future when we will replace Portage itself.

 Using different branches ensure different levels of stability already and so the behaviour of the